Hometown Orthodontics Answers

 Patients who need orthodontic treatment generally have one to three years of active treatment.

-This can be determined through a free consultation at our offices in Searcy and Heber Springs.
+This can be determined through a free consultation at our office in Searcy.

 Your cost of orthodontic treatment at Hometown Orthodontics depends on many factors.
 These factors include the severity of the problem, how complex the problem is, and how long treatment lasts.